 Many BDD sufferers are embarrassed or hesitant to share their symptoms with others for fear of being misunderstood.
 Family members are often confused, recognizing that a problem exists but not being able to identify it.
-Below, is a list of some warning signs to help you identify if your loved one may be suffering from BDD.
-Keep in mind that signs of BDD can be very similar to other conditions, such as depression, social anxiety, or OCD so look for more than one of these behaviors and help your loved one find a trained mental health professional to confirm the diagnosis.
+Below is a list of some warning signs to help you identify if your loved one may be suffering from BDD.
+Keep in mind that signs of BDD can be very similar to other conditions, such as depression, social anxiety, eating disorders, or OCD, so look for more than one of these behaviors and help your loved one find a trained mental health professional to confirm the diagnosis.

-1. Your loved one spends excessive time in the mirror or purposely avoids mirrors.
+- Your loved one spends excessive time in the mirror or purposely avoids mirrors.

-2. Your loved one goes out of their way to avoid contact with others, especially situations that are perceived to be socially intense (for example, special occasions like birthdays, crowded events, classroom settings, public speaking).
+- Your loved one goes out of their way to avoid contact with others, especially situations that are perceived to be socially intense (for example, special occasions like birthdays, crowded events, classroom settings, public speaking).

 People who suffer from BDD usually try to avoid social situations or feel uncomfortable being around people.
-The type and number of situations varies from individual to individual, but if your loved one appears to be in distress around people due to self-consciousness about his/her physical appearance, then BDD might be the cause.
-In addition, individuals suffering from BDD may purposely alter their body position to prevent others from noticing their appearance “flaw”.
+The type and number of situations varies from individual to individual, but if your loved one appears to be in distress around people due to self-consciousness about their physical appearance, then BDD might be the cause.
+In addition, individuals suffering from BDD may purposely alter their body position to prevent others from noticing their appearance “flaw.”

-4. Your loved one expresses a strong desire to get cosmetic surgery or other cosmetic procedures.
+- Your loved one expresses a strong desire to get cosmetic surgery or other cosmetic procedures.

-5. Your loved one spends more money than the average person on grooming or makeup products.
+- Your loved one spends more money than the average person on grooming or makeup products.

 Similar to cosmetic surgery, the average individual owns multiple cosmetic products.
-But again notice if your loved one owns more products than the average person, seems to spend more money than average, researches products that make unrealistic promises, such as wrinkle free skin in 10 days, appears upset when the products are running low, or spends excessive time applying and experimenting with the products.
+But again, notice if your loved one owns more products than the average person, seems to spend more money than average, researches products that make unrealistic promises (such as wrinkle-free skin in 10 days), appears upset when the products are running low, or spends excessive time applying and experimenting with the products.

 Many people with BDD express discomfort and distress being out during bright sunny days or in brightly lit places for fear that their appearance “flaws” will be more easily noticeable.

-7. Your loved one seeks frequent and multiple haircuts or avoids haircuts.
+- Your loved one seeks frequent and multiple haircuts or avoids haircuts.

 Getting ready to leave home is especially anxiety provoking for someone with BDD.
 There is pressure to camouflage or improve the body part of concern.
 Choosing clothes might be difficult or your loved one may be stuck in the mirror.
 For these reasons, individuals with BDD are often late getting out the door.